 When we choose to surrender our lives to Christ, we are choosing to hand over our old sinful natures.
 In return, God renews our hearts and minds to be more like Him.
 But this doesn’t necessarily mean we will be perfect.
 Learning to live by our new God-given nature is an ongoing effort.
 We must choose to continually live under the guidance and power of the Holy Spirit.

 As we spend more time with our Creator in prayer and learn more about Him in His Word, we will become more like Him in the process.
 He continually renews our heart as we continue to surrender to His will.
 He literally transforms us from the inside out.

-Jesus once spoke to the Pharisees (the corrupt religious leaders of His day) by saying that your words indicate what is really going on in your heart.
-(Matthew 12:33-37)
+Jesus once spoke to the Pharisees (the corrupt religious leaders of His day) telling them that their words indicated what was really going on in their hearts:

 If you’re having trouble taming the tongue, maybe it’s time to do a heart check.

 Now I’m sure that we all say harsh things from time to time that we immediately regret.
 (And we do need to repent for saying such things.)
 I don’t believe, however, that this is what Jesus is referring to here in this passage; rather He is referring to what is regularly coming out of our mouths.
 Do we give Him praise one minute and then turn around and slander others with our words?
 Do we gossip or tell lies?
 Do harsh words repeatedly come out of our mouths when we are angry or upset?